W.B. ‘Bud’ Kirchner

 KIF aims to harness the positive power of enterprise to make a difference in addressing some of the most important issues in the world today.
 KIF defines ‘impact activities’ as those that generate a measurable social and/or environmental benefit and focuses on activities that primarily span four sectors; Agriculture/Food, Health/Life Science, Energy/Resources and Education.

-Currently the foundation activities sponsored by Bud include, the Kirchner Food Fellowship program which provides capital and unprecedented hands on training in deployment of capital for university students looking to address food security.
-To date the program has been integral in the seed funding of early stage agriculture and food companies such as: Lucky Iron Fish Inc, Green Zebra Grocery, Inc., Kuli Kuli Inc, and Till Mobile Corporation.
+Currently the Foundation activities primarily sponsored by Bud include, the widely recognized Kirchner Food Fellowship program which provides capital and unprecedented hands-on training in deployment of capital for university students looking to address food security through impact investment.
+To date the program has been integral in the seed funding of early-stage agriculture and food companies such as: Kuli Kuli, Green Zebra Grocery, Tomato Jos, Solena Ag and Siembro.

-The Foundation also co-founded Interaction Advisory Group a company that provides customized special needs awareness training for first responders, other public service officials, educators and private sector workers as well as a unique resource devoted to integrating and promoting business and relevant principles from neuroscience and psychology including related cognitive sciences which is branded as the Business Brain Model.
+In addition, KIF co-founded Interaction Advisory Group a company that provides customized special needs awareness training for first responders, other public service officials, educators and private sector workers.
+It also founded a unique resource devoted to integrating and promoting business and relevant principles from neuroscience and psychology including related cognitive sciences which is branded as the Business Brain Model.
 This resource also includes extensive writings by Bud on values and ethics in business.

 Bud is also active in a variety of philanthropic activities and is the co-founder of the Christopher Douglas Hidden Angel Foundation (CDHAF), a charitable organization devoted to enriching the lives of individuals with cognitive, emotional, and/or physical impairments through programs centered on the use of multi-sensory environments.